 Too many of the executive job seekers I speak with tell me that LinkedIn isn’t doing much for them.
 When I take a look at their LinkedIn profile, the reason is often immediately clear.

 They’ve made mistakes with their profile or they neglected to do some very important things with it.

 No question that LinkedIn is an excellent tool for both passive and proactive executive job search and career management.

 Here’s how the passive vs. proactive thing works with LinkedIn:

 Using LinkedIn Passively for Executive Job Search and Career Management

-So few people get their LinkedIn profiles together well.
+So few people get it right with their LinkedIn profiles.
 If you create a fully fleshed out profile with the right information, in the right places, you’ll be way ahead of the game . . . even if you do nothing more.

-It will sit there drawing people to it (and you) and supporting the value you offer, without you lifting a finger . . . except to respond to InMails and requests to connect.
+It will sit there drawing people to it (and you) and supporting the value you offer, without you lifting a finger . . . except to respond to InMails, messages and requests to connect.